eglaubauf/Maya_materialBuildArnold/README.md

 All of the scripts are free of charge for free use, commercial or non commercial whatsoever.
 But this scripts may brake your workflow.

-### Contact/Issues/Features/Questions

-Please check out my other Repos as well, they might be handy to you.
-For any questions and/or improvement suggestions just contact me via twitter or mail.<br>
-Twitter: @eglaubauf <br>
-Web: www.elmar-glaubauf.at